ncatlab/nlab-content/pages/3/3/6/1/1633/content.md

 ## Definition

-A locally compact space is a space such that every point has a [[compact space|compact]] neighborhood.
+A locally compact space is a space such that every point has a neighborhood base consisting of [[compact space|compact]] sets.
 It may be considered as an example of a [[nice topological space]].

 Note: as observed in the discussion at [[compact space]], many authors choose to include the [[Hausdorff space|Hausdorff]] condition as a matter of course, calling locally compact not-necessarily-Hausdorff spaces 'locally quasi-compact'.
 We will not follow that convention here, but the reader should be warned that without the Hausdorff hypothesis, there are several inequivalent notions of local compactness in the literature; see [the English Wikipedia](https://secure.wikimedia.org/wikipedia/en/wiki/Locally_compact_space) for a survey and counterexamples.

 ## Examples ##